leynardangelovera/Putoshuk/README.md

 # Putoshuk
-Puto with pandan that will shook ur sense of taste
+Puto with pandan that will shock ur sense of taste